evesanguano-png/Projects-Technical-Labs/lab-02-vlans-trunking/README.md

 # Lab 02 — VLANs and Trunking Implementation

 ## Description
-Configuration and verification of VLANs and trunk links across three 2960 switches.
-Includes access port assignment, voice VLAN setup, static and dynamic trunking, and virtual management interfaces (SVI).
+This lab simulates a branch office network deployment using three Cisco 2960 switches (SWA, SWB, SWC).
+The goal is to configure and verify VLANs and trunking to segment network traffic by department.

+**The lab covers four main tasks:**

+- Creating and naming 6 VLANs across all switches (Admin, Accounts, HR, Voice, Management, Native)
+- Assigning access ports to the correct VLANs, including a voice VLAN port for IP telephony on SWC
+- Configuring a static trunk between SWA and SWB with DTP disabled and native VLAN set
+- Configuring dynamic trunking between SWA and SWC using DTP negotiation

 **Tool:** Cisco Packet Tracer
 **Course:** Cisco Networking Academy — CCNA